-Professor Paul Iversen and Peter Knox from the Baker-Nord Center presented a proposal for an MA in Classical Studies.
-The proposal had been approved by the Senate Committee on Graduate Studies.
+Professor Paul Iversen presented a proposal for an MA in Classical Studies.
+The proposal was approved by the Senate Committee on Graduate Studies.
 The program is designed to give students further training in Greek and Latin.
 This can help students gain admittance into PhD programs in Classics and other Humanities disciplines or to further their credentials or other career goals.
 Research has shown that many high school Latin and Greek teachers will be interested in the degree program.
 Once the MA program is approved at all levels, including the state, a track in Classical and Medieval Studies will be added with collaboration from the Departments of History, Art History and Music.
 A PhD program may be added in the future.
-The Executive Committee voted to include the MA program on the agenda for the Faculty Senate meeting.
+The Senate voted unanimously to approve the program.
 Attachment